Residence Life Philosophy

 The use of electrical appliances is limited because of safety and circuit-overload factors.
 Appliances such as lamps (except halogen bulb lamps), hair dryers, curling irons, etc. are permitted in all buildings.
 Personal air conditioners are not allowed in any residence hall unless the Housing Office grants special permission for health concerns.
 Microwaves are permitted only in the floor lounges.
 The use of electrical extension cords is prohibited in residential housing units.
 Fused powerstrips are permitted, but because they are designed for small amp draw items, they should not be used for multiple larger appliances.
 Refrigerators that do not exceed 2.5 cubic feet in size or 1 kwh per day in energy consumption and are UL-approved may be used in all residence halls (not more than one per room).
 Full-size refrigerators are supplied in Hillside and Parkwoods, so additional refrigerators in these spaces are not necessary.

 Failure to adhere to residence policies may result in a fine.
-The intent of fines is prevention.
 The following are examples of actions which may result in fines: Failure to attend mandatory meetings in the residence hall, violation of open hours policy, unauthorized duplication of keys, entrance into a residence hall during Christmas vacation or spring break, unapproved entry into a residence hall, raids, possession or use of fireworks, tampering with fire extinguishers, smoking or possessing tobacco, possession or use of alcoholic beverages or illegal drugs, abusing vending or laundry machines, abusing residence hall property, noise violations, unauthorized room changes, inappropriate art and media forms, failure to leave building during a fire drill; climbing on roofs, balconies, side of buildings; unauthorized use of EMU property (furniture), and failure to comply with requests of RDs, or other staff, regarding specific residence hall policies.

 Fire safety in a residence hall is always a concern.
 Students should not tamper with existing electrical equipment such as lighting, wiring or switches.
 Prohibited: possession and/or use of fireworks, tampering with fire safety equipment including ViaRadio/HEARO devices, possession of flammable materials in any quantity, blocking or in any way preventing use of the fire exit doors or residence hall room doors or building hallways.
 Violators will incur a fine of $500 and may result in additional disciplinary outcomes.
 All open flames are prohibited in all on campus housing.
 All persons are required to leave the building during a fire drill.
 Failure to leave will result in a $50 Fine per incidence.